Yulio Jump for CET: Working With Lighting

 It’s a great solution for many early-stage projects and lets you respond to your clients faster and achieve greater ROI on design resources.

-Within the Yulio Jump plugin, you will have two lighting models to choose between to render your scene: Exterior/Bright or Interior/Shaded.
+Within the Yulio Jump plugin, you will have three lighting models to choose between to render your scene: CET Native Lighting, Exterior/Bright and Interior/Shaded.
 Let’s discuss the benefits of each so you know which one will work best for your project.

 The Exterior/Bright lighting model will work best in an environment with windows or perhaps a skylight.
 This lighting model accurately simulates what would happen in the real world as it simulates an artificial sun with a skylit/skybox type of lighting model.
-This lighting model is the most physically correct and accurate.
-This means that any shadows or projection in your scene will look more realistic to your brain, as the Exterior/Bright lighting model is literally simulating how light moves in the real world.
+This lighting model is more physically correct than the Interior Lighting model – meaning that any shadows or projection in your scene will look more realistic to your brain, as the Exterior/Bright lighting model is literally simulating how light moves in the real world.

 The Interior/Shaded lighting model will work best in an environment with very few or no windows.
 This lighting model produces an artificial light source within the space and artificially adjusts the lighting so the space will be evenly lit.
 In this case, the lighting model will probe the scene to see if there are any areas that are darker than others, making it look as balanced as possible.

-Yulio Jump only takes a couple of minutes so don’t be afraid to try it and see what your results look like!
-Try both lighting models but start out by trying the “good” version and if there are windows in your scene start with the Exterior/Bright lighting model.
+Depending on the size of your model Yulio Jump only takes a couple of minutes so don’t be afraid to try it and see what your results look like!

 With Yulio Jump you can provide rapid turn around to clients and create a beautiful VR project in minutes.
 If you are looking to create premium fully photorealistic renders, we recommend trying an alternative rendering engine to turn to a visualization team for support.